Top-seeded UConn blows through another opponent, beating San Diego State 82-52 to reach Elite Eight

 The Huskies went up by double digits for good in the opening minutes of the second half when Newton — thanks to an offensive rebound and assist from Clingan — hit a 3-pointer to make it 45-33.
 Up 17 with eight minutes left, UConn scored the next nine points to pull away.

-UConn won last year’s championship game 76-59 and also beat the Aztecs in the 2011 Sweet 16, with Kawhi Leonard’s San Diego State team falling to Kemba Walker’s Huskies, who went on to win the school’s third national championship.
+UConn won last year's championship game 76-59 and also beat the Aztecs in the 2011 Sweet 16, with Kemba Walker scoring 36 points to set a tournament record and beat Kawhi Leonard’s San Diego State.
+The Huskies went on to win the school’s third national championship.

-Last year, UConn made it five, pulling away after leading by five points with five minutes left to beat the Aztecs 76-59.
+UConn won it all again in 2014.
+Last year, the Huskies made it five, pulling away after leading by five points with five minutes left to beat San Diego State 76-59.

+“Either they're better or we’re worse, I don’t know,” Dutcher said.
+“Yeah, they’re good.
+They’re connected. ...
+They’re an outstanding team and will be very dangerous down the road.”

 UP NEXT